nextflow-io/training/docs/nf_template/1_introduction.md

 ## Learning objectives

-In this workshop you will utilize the nf-core tooling to build a small pipeline.
+In this workshop, you will utilize the nf-core tooling to build a small pipeline.

 By the end of this workshop you will be able to: